jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 Note that any hash-based distribution to a set of resolvers may or may not distribute traffic to the resolvers equally.
 For instance, a popular domain may get a lot of queries, but is just one name from the point of view of the hash.
 Further work may be needed on this.

-Mention public suffix, and also the equivalence lists that Mozilla uses: https://github.com/mozilla-services/shavar-prod-lists/blob/master/disconnect-entitylist.json
+Mention public suffix, and also the equivalence lists that Mozilla uses: https://github.com/mozilla-services/shavar-prod-lists/blob/master/disconnect-entitylist.json  And then talk about first party sets: https://github.com/krgovind/first-party-sets

 ## Suffix-based